Lookalike Trade Marks – Competition Is Fine But Unfair Competition Is Not

-Looking first at the conflicting marks, the Opposition Division found that they had a highly similar structure, typeface and stylisation which meant that they conveyed a very similar overall impression; in short the signs were similar.
+Looking first at the conflicting marks, the Opposition Division found that they had a highly similar structure, typeface and stylisation.
+This meant that they conveyed a very similar overall impression; in short, the signs were similar.

 What about the goods?

 Turning to the Art.
-8 (5), reputation-based, ground of opposition, the Italian opponent was less successful.
-The Opposition Division considering the position in respect of the “dissimilar class 9 goods”, found that the relevant Spanish public would probably not make a mental connection, that is establish a link, between the conflicting signs (even though they were similar) in relation to dissimilar goods.
+8 (5), reputation-based grounds of trade mark opposition, the Italian opponent was less successful.
+The Opposition Division considering the position in respect of the “dissimilar class 9 goods”, found that the relevant Spanish public would probably not make a mental connection, that establishes a link, between the conflicting signs (even though they were similar) in relation to dissimilar goods.

 A partial victory

-This result did not fully satisfy Luxottica and they appealed against the allowance of the narrow class 9 specification of dissimilar goods.
+This result did not fully satisfy Luxottica.
+They they appealed against the allowance of the narrow class 9 specification of dissimilar goods.
 The appeal (R675/2015 – 5) was based on their reputation in the trade mark Ray-Ban (Art.
 8 (5)).

 Appeal to the Fifth Board of Appeal